MoeraOrg/moera-fcm-relay/README.md

 3. Go to the project root.
 4. Copy `.env` file to `.env.local` and fill database credentials in `DATABASE` variable.
-5. Put a correct `moera-client-android-firebase-account.json` file to the project root.
+5. Put a correct `moera-client-android-firebase-account.json` file to etc/ subdirectory under the project root.
 It is the Firebase service account private key that you need to download from the Firebase console.
 5. By default, the server runs on port 8101.
 If you want it to run on a different port, set the `PORT` variable in `.env.local` accordingly.
 6. Run `yarn install` or `npm install`.